-The Board of Directors have proposed cash dividend of 6% amounting to OMR 1.2 million (2019: 10% amounting OMR 2 million).
+The Board of Directors have proposed nil cash dividend (2020: 6% amounting OMR 1.2 million).

 21 Financial risk management

 (a) Governance framework

 The primary objective of the Group's risk and financial management framework is to protect the Group's shareholders from events that hinder the sustainable achievement of the set financial performance objectives.
 Management recognises the critical importance of having efficient and effective risk management systems in place.